valdezalbertm/assignment-php/README.md

 In order to perform requests to the API, an authentication token must be provided.
 A token can have either `read` or `read/write` access.

+### Entities
-You would need to create the following entities (feel free to them if you think it would benefit the final result):
+You would need to create the following entities (feel free add to or modify them if you think it would benefit the final result):
 #### Language
 - Has a name
 - Has an ISO code